 Gallery Of Crutches And Braces At Ta’ Pinu

 You can clearly see that people have left behind tokens to the church to show that they were cured.
-Ta’ Pinu keeps this room filled with tangible items to show visitors that something He is closer than we think.
+Ta’ Pinu in Gozo keeps this room filled with tangible items to show visitors that something He is closer than we think.

 So many stories in Gozo to read.
 So many beautiful gifts.
 It really was a wonderful afternoon in Malta.